slott56/Stingray-Reader/source/testing/cobol_2.rst

 ========================================

-Include 88-level items in the source.
+An exaMple with 88-level items in the source.

 ::